-Delaware County’s Regional Medical Center first opened its doors in 1950 in Manchester, Iowa.
+Iowa’s Delaware County Regional Medical Center first opened its doors in 1950.
 The rural 39-bed, acute-care facility expanded in 1955 and again in 1977.
-Today, RMC is looking forward to opening a new 44,000-square-foot Medical Office Building attached to the 110,000-square-foot hospital.
+More recently, RMC opened a new 44,000 square-foot Medical Office Building attached to the 110,000 square-foot hospital.

 Every expansion project requires important, long-term decisions to be made.
-When the Information Systems Department investigated the clock system, they chose SiteSync IQ wireless clocks instead of adding on to their original Simplex clock system from 1977.
+When the Information Systems Department investigated the clock system, they chose to replace the original Simplex clock system from 1977 with a wireless system.

-RMC also chose to keep their Simplex clocks running.
-As they fail, the wired clocks are sent back to American Time.
-The clock repair experts remove the mechanical movement and replace it with a wireless receiver and movement.
+RMC also chose to keep their Simplex clocks running, and American Time SiteSync IQ clocks seamlessly integrate with the existing wired system clocks.
+As the old wired clocks fail, they are sent to American Time where the clock repair experts remove the mechanical movement and replace it with a wireless receiver and movement.
 The clocks fit perfectly in the existing Simplex back boxes and the clocks retain their original look.